tencentyun/intlcloud-documents/product_new/视频产品中心/实时音视频/客户端 API/iOS_mac/TRTCCloud_intl_en.md

 |-----|-----|-----|
 | view | NSView * | Parent control of the preview control. |

->?You can use the `setCurrentCameraDevice` API to switch cameras during the test.
+>You can use the `setCurrentCameraDevice` API to switch cameras during the test.